stevens-s3lab/sidecar/README.md

 flags `-flto -fsanitize=cfi-icall,cfi-vcall -fsanitize-cfi-cross-dso` and `-fsanitize-cfi-decouple` for decoupling all CFI checks or `-fsanitize-cfi-slowpath-decouple` for decoupling the slow path checks only.
-Currently the SideCFI monitor requires a typemap file containing metadata about the combiled binary's symbols which can be produced by executing the script `./sidecar/tools/gen_tp.sh <binary>`.
+Currently the SideCFI monitor requires a typemap file containing metadata about the compiled binary's symbols which can be produced by executing the script `./sidecar/tools/gen_tp.sh <binary>`.

 ### SideStack